Raoul1808/psv/README.md

 - Change the playback speed if you like seeing numbers being sorted but lack the patience for it
 - View a list of instructions

+You can also use the spacebar to play/pause the simulation and press the left/right arrow keys to step through.

 If you need to test another arrangement of numbers and/or another set of instructions, you can just load another simulation from the Loader Options window.